anne04/PointIso/README.md

 The *.raw files are downloaded from ProteomeXchange database and ProteoWizerd 3.0.1817 is used to convert the raw file into .ms1 format.
-After that we have to run the uploaded python scripts as explained below:
+Trained models can be found in the zipped folders.
+Please unzip those and keep at your convenient directory.
+Also download all the python scripts in a directory.
+Open Linux (Ubuntu) terminal and change to the directory where you saved the python scripts.
+After that you have to run the python scripts as explained below:

 Syntax for running the python scripts from linux (Ubuntu) terminal is provided below in the order of execution:
 -----------------------------------------------------------------------------------------------------------------------------------------------------------